9.4. Internal Layout of XLOG Record

 We don’t store the whole fixed part (HeapTupleHeaderData) of an inserted or updated tuple in WAL; we can save a few bytes by reconstructing the fields that are available elsewhere in the WAL record, or perhaps just plain needn’t be reconstructed.

-One more example will be shown here.
-See Figure 9.8(c).
-The XLOG record for a checkpoint record is quite simple; it is composed of two data structures:
+The XLOG record for a checkpoint is simple and consists of two data structures:

 Info